Betty Mahmoody: Other books

 Betty compiled stories of other parents whose foreign spouses estranged them from their children in the book For the Love of a Child (1992).

 Personal life

-Mahmoody is a devout member of the Wisconsin Evangelical Lutheran Synod like her daughter Mahtob.
+Betty is a devout member of the Wisconsin Evangelical Lutheran Synod like her daughter Mahtob.
 In 1992 she was inducted into Omicron Delta Kappa, the National Leadership Honor Society, by Ferris State University as an honoris causa initiate.

 She has two sons from a previous marriage, Joseph and John, who are 13 and 9 years older than Mahtob, respectively.